 Hi!
 You’ve found Tiên Nguyễn’s web portfolio.
 She’s an award-winning, freelance science journalist and video producer.
-She has written stories and scripts about chemistry, space, the environment, drugs, death, dino poop, and more for Chemical & Engineering News, Knowable, Nature, Science Careers, The Open Notebook, Freethink, VICE News, Scientific American, Mental Floss, New Scientist, TED-Ed, and ACS Reactions.
+She has written stories and scripts about chemistry, space, the environment, drugs, death, dino poop, and more for Chemical & Engineering News, Knowable Magazine, Insider, Nature, Science Careers, The Open Notebook, Freethink, VICE News, Scientific American, Mental Floss, New Scientist, TED-Ed, and ACS Reactions.

 She delights in investigating strange science phenomena in everyday life.
 She got her start in science communication through video competitions and a bygone activity called blogging while getting a PhD in organic chemistry.
 She began convincing people to pay her to write as a communications writer for Princeton University and as a Fellow for The Open Notebook.
 She then became a staff journalist for Chemical & Engineering News reporting on organic/medicinal chemistry research and anything that reasonably fell within the chemical realm.
 Finally after years of freelancing on the side, she decided to take the leap and commit to full-time freelance.